MicrosoftDocs/PowerShell-Docs/reference/5.1/PackageManagement/Uninstall-Package.md

 ### -ProviderName

-Specifies one or more package provider names to which to scope your package search.
-You can get package provider names by running the Get-PackageProvider cmdlet.
+Specifies one or more package provider names to search for packages.
+You can get package provider names by running the `Get-PackageProvider` cmdlet.

 ```yaml
 Type: String[]